nautobot/nautobot-app-ssot/docs/user/integrations/ipfabric.md

 | localInt/remoteInt   | Cable.termination_b_name     | Cable.termination_b.name    |
 | N/A                  | Cable.status                 | Cable.status                |

+## Sync Tagged Only

+With **Sync Tagged Only** selected, which is the default, the sync reads and writes only Devices carrying the `SSoT Synced from IPFabric` Tag.
+Deselecting it brings every Device in the selected Locations into scope, including Devices another process created, and the sync then updates their Interfaces as well as those of the Devices it created itself.

+The option governs reading and writing together.
+It has to: a Device loaded from Nautobot but excluded from writing would have every difference IP Fabric reports about it reported again on every run and never applied.

 ## Cables

 Cable synchronization is opt in via the **Sync Cables** job option, and is disabled by default because Nautobot allows only one Cable per Interface.
 Enabling it lets the sync replace connections that were recorded by hand.